Representation in the fictional world signifies social existence.

 It all started with Melvin Van Peebles’s 1971 Sweet, Sweetback’s Baadasssss Song (yes, it has all of those S’s).
 The film stars Van Peebles as a successful gigolo in Los Angeles who finds himself on the wrong side of the law after stopping two white police officers from beating a defenseless young activist.
 On the run, he finds protection and support within the Black community as the (mostly white) authorities terrorize the city looking for him.
 It was low-budget and rough around the edges, but it depicted a strong Black male lead struggling against the forces of white power.
 It was, literally and metaphorically, revolutionary:

-Other films in this same spirit would follow, including Shaft (1971) and Super Fly (1972) both directed by Gordon Parks, along with dozens of others in the first half of the 1970s.
+Other films in this same spirit would follow, including Shaft (1971) directed by Gordon Parks and Super Fly (1972) directed by his son, Gordon Parks Jr., along with dozens of others in the first half of the 1970s.
 They were hugely popular, both inside and outside of African American communities.
 But not everyone was pleased.
 In fact, it was the NAACP that coined the term “blaxploitation” as a criticism of the genre.
 They felt the depiction of African Americans in these films, particularly the hyper-masculine Black men, was simply reproducing old Hollywood stereotypes and, in turn, exploiting African American audiences.
 For the filmmakers, that was missing the point.
 Their goal was to reclaim that image and turn it loose on white hegemony.

 But as the popularity of the films grew, so did their profits, and with those profits, came increasing interest from white producers and Hollywood itself.
 Sound familiar?
 By the late 1970s, the films had become a parody of themselves, often backed by white producers and directed by white directors.
 Suddenly, “blaxploitation” took on a new meaning, with white filmmakers reducing the characters intended to resist hegemony to the same tired, old stereotypes.
 By the end of the 70s, the short-lived resurrection of Black Cinema in the form of blaxploitation was over.